stefanovertua/data-driven-analysis-of-a-beverage-retailer/README.md

 Below are the major insights from the analysis that highlight the company's performance and suggest ways to enhance the business strategy.

-+ The analysis shows that 48.7% of customers hold a loyalty card, reflecting strong customer engagement.
++ The analysis shows that 48.7% of customers hold a Loyalty Card, reflecting strong customer engagement.
 This high percentage highlights the importance of nurturing this loyal customer base.
 To further capitalize on this, the Marketing Department should consider offering exclusive discounts and promotions to loyalty cardholders, ensuring sustained patronage.
 Additionally, leveraging the available customer emails can further reinforce engagement and retention, by offering loyalty programs with exclusive benefits and rewards.
 + There isn’t a strong difference between the four different types of coffee types.
 Arabica, Excelsa and Liberica are all nearly similar in terms of sales, while Robusta is slightly behind.
 There is potential to grow Arabica sales by promoting its unique qualities.
 It's known for its delicate flavor profile, with notes of fruit, chocolate, and nuts.
 It's often considered the premium coffee bean, resulting in a higher price compared to other varieties, and this could be an important asset to consider.
 I recommend positioning Arabica as a premium product and exploring bundled deals or promotions to boost sales, while maximizing the success of Excelsa and Robusta, which have solid demand.
-+ The US alone account for 79% of the sales, indicating a strong domestic market.
-Perhaps it would be easiest to maintain the US base while continuing the expansion overseas in Ireland and the UK, as well as to tap into new markets.
++ The US alone accounts for 79% of the sales, indicating a strong domestic market.
+Perhaps it would be easier to maintain the US base while continuing the expansion overseas in Ireland and the UK, as well as to tap into new markets.
 Canada, Australia, and New Zealand would be the most likely next countries as they are English-speaking countries and they are culturally, socially, and economically similar to the markets where we are already present.
-+ Sales have fluctuate over time, with spikes in April 2019 and February 2020, while sales dropped during some months, particularly in August 2020.
-More in dept-analysis are needed for those relevant fluctuations, and figure out if, for example promotions or seasonal menus can help reverse this trend.
++ Sales have fluctuated over time, with spikes in April 2019 and February 2020, while sales dropped during some months, particularly in August 2020.
+More in-depth analysis are needed for those relevant fluctuations, and figure out if, for example promotions or seasonal menus can help reverse this trend.
 In 2021, with an increase of more than 10% compared to the previous year, the sales were at the highest.
 Although sales in 2021 increased by over 10% compared to the previous year, the figures for 2022 (up to August) indicate a potential decline.
 This trend calls for immediate action to reverse the downturn.
 + Allis Wilmore ranks as the top customer by sales.
-The top customers provide significant revenue, but there's not a huge disparity between them, suggesting a fairly even distribution of sales.
-The main opportunity is to build loyalty programs or offering personalized promotions for these customers, as it could help maintain their engagement and eventually increase sales.
+The top customers provide significant revenue, but there's not a huge disparity between them, suggesting a fairly even sales distribution.
+The main opportunity is to build loyalty programs or offer personalized promotions for these customers, as it could help maintain their engagement and eventually increase sales.

 ![image10](https://github.com/user-attachments/assets/d1e08909-d6ea-43ae-a88d-3143a121ad2d)